 Edit your text for keyphrases.
 If your pages don’t have a strong keyphrase focus, editing for keyphrases (inserting page-specific keyphrases into the copy in a way that doesn’t detract from its tone and feel) is an excellent SEO copywriting alternative.
 As a side note, if you notice your text suffers from “too many keyphrases,” try slicing a few for improved readability.
 Whenever you edit your text, don’t forget to…

 Jazz up your Titles.
 Yes, Titles are important to search engine positioning.
 And yes, your keyphrases should appear in your Titles.
 However, a snazzy Title helps to encourage conversions from the search engine results page.
 Part art, part science, learning how to pen Titles is a profitable skill set (and can instantly help positions.)
-If you’re new to writing Titles, this article provides a primer.

 Test your copy.
 Why complain that your SEO copywriting “isn’t working” when you can do something about it — for free.
 Google’s Website Optimizer allows you to test different versions of your Web pages and “easily increase revenue and ROI whether you’re new to marketing or an expert.”
 This level of testing used to cost thousands just a few years ago, so the price is definitely right.
-Tim Ash also writes about landing page testing in his blog — it’s definitely worth a read.

 Look for SEO content opportunities.
 So many companies focus on what can’t be done, that they completely ignore what they can accomplish.
 Is it impossible to add additional content to product pages?
 Build a blog where you can wax poetic about your products and link into individual pages.
 Is your budget so small that it’s almost laughable?
 Are site Titles dynamically generated (and not the best?).
 See if you can hand-create Titles for a special campaign.
 Need to establish your site as an industry resource?
 Consider writing articles and white papers.
 Adding additional content helps gain new positions, new leads — and new conversions.